MicrosoftDocs/CordovaDocs/cordovadocs/build-deploy/using-gulp-build-tasks.md

 ---
 title: "Automate Cordova Project Tasks Using Gulp"
-description: "Automate Cordova Project Tasks Using Gulp"
+description: "Automate Cordova Project Tasks Using Gulp.
+The process of building apps typically involves many repetitive tasks such as compilation, unit testing, UI testing, packaging, deployment, or simply copying files around.
+By automating as many of these tasks as possible in your development environment, you free yourself and your team to concentrate on more important and creative work while also improving quality through continuous validation."
 author: "johnwargo"
 ms.technology: "cordova"
 ms.prod: "visual-studio-dev15"